jes/notes/stepper-motor-clock.md

 ## Setting the hands

 Use your index finger to **gently turn the minute hand**.
-The hour hand is geared to the minute hand and will turn with it, in proportion of hours to minutes.
+The hour hand is geared to the minute hand and will turn with it, in the proportion of hours to minutes.
 Do not attempt to turn the hour hand directly as this will require a lot of torque and may break the hour hand.

 ## Timekeeping